Rule 506 of Regulation D

 - The company cannot use general solicitation or advertising to market the securities;

-- The company may sell its securities to an unlimited number of "accredited investors" and up to 35 other purchases.
+- The company may sell its securities to an unlimited number of "accredited investors" and up to 35 other purchasers.
 Unlike Rule 505, all non-accredited investors, either alone or with a purchaser representative, must be sophisticated—that is, they must have sufficient knowledge and experience in financial and business matters to make them capable of evaluating the merits and risks of the prospective investment;

 - Companies must decide what information to give to accredited investors, so long as it does not violate the antifraud prohibitions of the federal securities laws.
 But companies must give non-accredited investors disclosure documents that are generally the same as those used in registered offerings.
 If a company provides information to accredited investors, it must make this information available to non-accredited investors as well;